 It’s not enough for you as the pet owner to know about the potential dangers that linger during the holidays.
 It’s important that everyone is in the loop.
 Make sure you communicate to all guests that they should avoid feeding table scraps to pets and help prevent animals from getting access to the kitchen.

 Even the safest and most cautious group of Thanksgiving celebrators can’t prevent all potential pet accidents.
 They’re called accidents because they occur unexpectedly.
 You’ll want to check with your vet ahead of time to see whether or not they’re open during the holiday weekend.
 If their clinic is closed, ask for a recommendation to a veterinary clinic that is open during the holidays.
-If something happens that requires you to take your pet to an urgent care facility during the holidays, you’re going to want to have a plan of action in place.
+If something happens that requires you to take your pet to an urgent care facility during the holidays, you’re going to want to have an action plan in place.
 Without a plan in place, you’ll be frantically calling clinics or searching online to find one that is open.

 Get Pet Insurance